RedisLabs/redislabs-docs/content/platforms/pks/_index.md

         - limits – specifies the max resources for a Redis node
         - requests – specifies the minimum resources for a Redis node
     - `enforceIPv4: true` - Add this line under `spec:` at the same indentation (2 spaces) as 'nodes'.
 This indicates to the REC deployment to not attempt to bind to IPv6, which is currently not supported on PKS clusters.
     - `redisEnterpriseImageSpec`: This configuration controls the Redis Enterprise version used, and where it is fetched from.
 The GitHub repository yaml contains the latest image tag from [DockerHub](https://hub.docker.com/r/redislabs/redis/).
-If omitted, the Operator will default to the compatible image version and pull it from DockerHub.
+If omitted, the Operator defaults to the compatible image version and pull it from DockerHub.
 This configuration should stay as-is in most circumstances, unless the image used is pulled from a private repository. <!--- Ben - again, need to preserve indentation, within the block code --->

     Here is an example of the edited REC yaml file: